projectcontour/contour/site/content/docs/main/troubleshooting/common-errors.md

       * `NR`: No configured route matching the request
     * `%DURATION%`: Can correlate this with any configured timeouts
     * `%RESP(X-ENVOY-UPSTREAM-SERVICE-TIME)%`: Can correlate this with any configured timeouts.
 If `-` then this is a hint the request was never forwarded to the upstream.
-    * `%UPSTREAM_HOST%`: Can be used to verify the exact upstream instance/pod that might be erroring.
+    * `%UPSTREAM_HOST%`: This is the IP of the upstream pod that was selected to proxy the request to and can be used to verify the exact upstream instance that might be erroring.

     For example in this access log: